 - Inspectors will field verify items

-- Note to all Builders ~ please update all of your "cover sheets and electrical plans" to the 2020 NEC and provide an "Electronic" version (opposed to a hard copy) to the Building Department ASAP please.
-The existing hard copies will stay in the field and the inspectors will field verify items for the 2020 NEC.
+- Please update all of your "cover sheets and electrical plans to the 2023 NEC and provide an Electronic version (opposed to a hard copy) to the Building Department ASAP please.
+The existing hard copies will stay in the field and the inspectors will field verify items for the 2023 NEC.

 Snow & Wind Loads